Page: (fri)FRI architecture, Next:

 writeimage write image writes a binary image of the whole dictionary to the

-output file (so it can later be quickly reloaded rather re translated).
+output file (so it can later be quickly reloaded rather

 readimage read image reads in a binary dictionary image prepared by